SaadiyaFarheen/SCT_WD_01/README.md

 ## How to Run the Project

-Follow the steps below to run the project locally on your computer:
+Follow the steps below to run the project locally on your computer.

 ### 1. Clone the Repository